Taoism: Later imperial dynasties

 The new Integrated Taoism, now with a united Taoist identity, gained official status in China during the Tang dynasty.
-This tradition was termed daojiao (the teaching of the Tao).
+This tradition was termed daojiao.
 The Tang was the height of Taoist influence, during which Taoism, led by the Patriarch of Supreme Clarity, was the dominant religion in China.
 According to Russell Kirkland, this new Taoist synthesis had its main foundation in the Lingbao school's teachings, which was appealing to all classes of society and drew on Mahayana Buddhism.

 Perhaps the most important figure of the Tang was the court Taoist and writer Du Guangting (850–933).
 Du wrote numerous works about Taoist rituals, history, myth, and biography.
-He also reorganized and edited the Taotsang after a period of war and loss.
+He also reorganized and edited the Daozang after a period of war and loss.

 During the Tang, several emperors became patrons of Taoism, inviting priests to court to conduct rituals and enhance the prestige of the sovereign.
 The Gaozong Emperor even decreed that the Tao Te Ching was to be a topic in the imperial examinations.
 During the reign of the 7th century Emperor Taizong, the Five Dragons Temple (the first temple at the Wudang Mountains) was constructed.
 Wudang would eventually become a major center for Taoism and a home for Taoist martial arts (Wudang quan).

 Emperor Xuanzong (r.
 712–755) was also a devoted Taoist who wrote various Taoist works, and according to Livia Kohn, "had frequent meetings with senior masters, ritual specialists, Taoist poets, and official patriarchs, such as Sima Chengzhen."
 He reorganized imperial rituals based on Taoist forms, sponsored Taoist shrines and monasteries, and introduced a separate examination system based on Taoism.
-Another important Taoist figure of the Tang dynasty was Lu Dongbin, who is considered the founder of the jindan meditation tradition and an influential figure in the development of neidan (internal alchemy) practice.
+Another important Taoist figure of the Tang dynasty was Lü Dongbin, who is considered the founder of the jindan meditation tradition and an influential figure in the development of neidan (internal alchemy) practices.

 Likewise, several Song dynasty emperors, most notably Huizong, were active in promoting Taoism, collecting Taoist texts, and publishing updated editions of the Daozang.
 The Song era saw new scriptures and new movements of ritualists and Taoist rites, the most popular of which were the Thunder Rites (leifa).
 The Thunder rites were protection and exorcism rites that evoked the celestial department of thunder, and they became central to the new Heavenly Heart (Tianxin) tradition as well as for the Youthful Incipience (Tongchu) school.